ibm-cloud-docs/mas-ms/maintenance.md

 ## Upgrade Rules, Policy and Plans
 {: #upgrade-rules}

 Application and MAS component Upgrades are on a defined schedule based on the Maximo Application Suite release schedule and complexity of the upgrade.
 Upgrades will be deployed first to non-production and then scheduled for production.
-The upgrade window duration will depend on the size and complexity of the upgrade isd will be communicated through the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).
+The upgrade window duration will depend on the size and complexity of the upgrade and  will be communicated through the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

 MAS (8.x) GA (General Availability) versions are released twice a year by IBM Development (approx)